UM is led by the President and his Cabinet, under the oversight of the Montana Board of Regents. Names of select UM leaders are:

 Montana World Trade Center (MWTC) – The MWTC is one of nearly 300 World Trade Centers, but it was the first to be located on a university campus.
 The MWTC leads overseas and reverse trade missions, educates businesses on global trade issues, participates in global trade policy discussions at the national and state level, and provides opportunities for students to intern in the center.
 It is located on the second floor of GBB.

-Montana Academy of Distinguished Entrepreneurs (MADE) – MADE is an affiliated program of UM and SoBA.
-MADE membership is comprised of Montana entrepreneurs, entrepreneurs with ties to the region, individuals who have assisted entrepreneurs, such as angel investors, investment bankers and venture capitalists, and SoBA faculty.
-SoBA and MADE collaborate to implement a year-long educational platform that guides aspiring entrepreneurs as they develop their business ideas, identify the knowledge and tools needed to build a viable business, and network with successful entrepreneurs.
+Montana Academy of Distinguished Entrepreneurs (MADE) – MADE is an affiliated program of UM and COB.
+MADE membership is comprised of Montana entrepreneurs, entrepreneurs with ties to the region, individuals who have assisted entrepreneurs, such as angel investors, investment bankers and venture capitalists, and COB faculty.
+COB and MADE collaborate to implement a year-long educational platform that guides aspiring entrepreneurs as they develop their business ideas, identify the knowledge and tools needed to build a viable business, and network with successful entrepreneurs.
 MADE sponsors three educational programs and related events that enhance student access to entrepreneurship throughout the academic year: an entrepreneurship seminar series offered for academic credit, the PIIA, and the John Ruffatto Business Start-Up Challenge (see Faculty Opportunities in the “Program” section of this handbook for information on these latter two).